 Maxville Winery.
-After visiting hundreds of wineries, producers and tastings rooms in the Napa Valley it is rare at this stage of our wine project when we are truly inspired by a ‘new’ property for the first time (our first visit was shortly after they opened for tastings).
-And while under newer ownership, this property has deep historical roots in the Napa Valley.
+After visiting hundreds of wineries, producers and tastings rooms in Napa Valley it is rare at this stage of our wine project when we are truly inspired by a ‘new’ property for the first time (our first visit was shortly after they opened for tastings).
+And while under newer ownership, this property has deep historical roots in Napa Valley.
 It was originally part of a land grant given to pioneer Joseph Chiles in 1844 (part of 8,000 acres at the time).

 In 1949 Charles Simmons (an author and speaker) purchased 1,000 acres in this part of Chiles Valley and began a summer camp for children.
 Later the property was acquired by Edward Keith who also owned a number of real estate properties both in Napa and beyond – including some 500 rental units in the city of Napa.
 Keith operated the popular Bar 49 Estate Summer Camp for children on this Chiles Valley property from the 1960s through the 1980s.
 Old timers still fondly remember their time on the property, riding horses, fishing and meeting other kids of similar age.
 And while some of their family is in Oregon there are still several Keiths in the Napa Valley – brothers Tim and Ryan Keith are both involved in the wine industry – Tim runs Leaf & Vine with a tasting room in downtown Napa.